-Year by eventful year, a century has passed since the birth of Edward Aloysius McTiernan on 16 February 1892 at Glen Innes, New South Wales.
-The second of two children of Patrick McTiernan, police constable, and Isabella McTiernan (née Diamond) came into a world on the brink of great political and legal changes.
-His life virtually spanned the whole history to date of the Commonwealth of Australia.
+Year by eventful year, a century has passed since the birth of Edward Aloysius McTiernan on 16 February 1892 at Glen innes, New South Wales.
+The second of two children of Patrick McTiernan, police constable, and Isabella McTiernan (nee Diamond) came into a world on the brink of great political and legal changes.
+His life syllually spanned the whole history to date of the Commonwealth of Australia.
 It saw mighty wars, great scientific and social changes and the apogee and fall of the British Empire.
 Instructive it is to reflect upon the world he entered and the controversies which were agitating Australia and the mother country at a time young Edward was born.

-A year before his birth, an event was to take place which affected the course of his life.
+A year before his birth, an event was to take place which affected the course of his IIIe.
 In 1890, provision was first made for the payment of members of Parliament elected at the next general election in the colony of New South Wales.
-With this elopment, in January 1890, the Trades and Labor Council decided to field addates for the election.
-Plans were made to form Labor Electoral Leagues in constituency.
-The first such League was formed in Balmain in March 1891.1 In Premier, Henry Parkes went to the people.
-In its first election, the Leagues ontested 48 seats.
+With this development, in January 1890, the Trades and Labor Council decided to field candidates for the election.
+Plans were made io form Labor Electoral Leagues in every constituency.
+The first such League was formed in Balmain in March 1891.
+In July, the Premier, Henry Parkes went to the people.
+In its first election, the Leagues contested 48 seats.
 They won 35.
-They then held the balance of power between the Fraders, led by Parkes, and the Protectionists, led by George Dibbs.
-The Parkes evenment resigned on 19th October, 1891.
+They then held the balance of power between the Free Traders, led by Parkes, and the Protectionists, led by George Dibbs.
+The Parkes Government resigned on 19th October, 1891.
 Dibbs became Premier.
-The leadership the Free Trade opposition passed to George Reid.
+The leadership of the Free Trade opposition passed to George Reid.
 In January 1892, the Second Annual General Conference of the Labor Electoral Leagues met in the euphoria of its recent electoral triumph.
 The Leagues chose Joseph Cook to be their first leader, although there were already divisions amongst the representatives over the issues of free trade or protection.
-Labor was no sooner born than factions formed within it.
-Yet those early stalwarts could scarcely have imagined the future which lay before the collitical movement which they established.
-It would come, by the time of McTiernan's death, to command the treasury benches in the national Parliament and in all but two of the other Parliaments of Australia.
+Labour was no Scoper born than factions formed within it.

+Yellhose early stalwarts could scarcely have imagined the future which lay before the political movement which they established.
+If would come, by the time of McTiernan's death, to command the treasury benches in the national Parliament and in all but two of the other Parliaments of Australia.

 That national Parliament was still an idea in the minds of the Federalists.
-In 1885, an Imperial Act had set up the Federal Council of Australasia.
-The Council lacked executive power and any provision for raising independent revenue.
-Henry Parkes saw it as an obstacle to a true federation.
-Concern about the defence of the Australasian economies was also beginning to agitate Whitehall.
-With the Canadian Constitution behind them, the Imperial politicians were in a mood to look more sympathetically upon proposals for an Australian Federation, if only the colonists could agree amongst themselves.
+In 1885, an Imperial Act had set up the Federal Council O Australasia, The Council lacked executive power and any provision for mising independent revenue.
+Henry Parkes awaii as an obstacle to a true federation.

+Concern about the defence of the Australasian colonies was also beginning to agitate Whitehall.
+With the Canadian Constitution behind them,3 the Imperial politicians were in a mood to look more sympathetically upon proposals for an Australian Federation, if only the colonists could agree amongst themselves.